crabnebula-dev/broken-navigator/internal-planning.md

 ## Structure of the app

+- Each folder in the challenges directory has a theme of what to teach
 - Different levels correspond to a different Tauri app
 - Each level has its own directory
 - From the UI you can only access start next level app if you have finished current level
 - For fuzzing you can access the different directories directly with the source code
 - Metrics of the Tauri app are displayed (configuration, commands)

+## challenges/space-navigator

+All about teaching commands, invoking and abusing commands ideas for further challenges:

+- xss exploitation and then reading the flag via tauri command
+- same as before but isolation pattern has a stupid WAF implemented and you need to bypass some character filter
+- TBD